Artelia/NIMPHS/docs/source/documentation/openfoam/create_sequence.rst

 |

+.. _openfoam-mesh-sequence-import-properties:

 Import settings
 ***************

 * **Decompose polyhedra**: indicate whether polyhedra are to be decomposed when read.
 If True, decompose polyhedra into tetrahedra and pyramids.
+* **Skip zero time**: indicate whether to skip the '/0' time directory or not.
 * **Triangulate**: more complex polygons will be broken down into triangles.
 * **Case**: indicate whether decomposed mesh or reconstructed mesh should be read.

+.. _openfoam-mesh-sequence-clip-properties:

 Clip
 ****